berkekorkmaz/berke-korkmaz-torque-physics/README.md

+## Important Note
+Scale of the project is not appropriate for multiple commits.
+That was a free time activity.
+Sorry for non-traceability and limited time.

 # Seesaw Physics Simulator

 A web application that demonstrates how a seesaw works.
 Users can place weights on a virtual seesaw and observe how it tilts based on the weight and position of objects.